pszemraj/ai-msgbot/README.md

 ### examples of command-line interaction with "general" conversation bot

+> Note: these are from December 2021 and are slightly outdated.

-The following responses were received for general conversational questions with the `GPT2_trivNatQAdailydia_774M_175Ksteps` model.
-This is an example of what is capable (and much more!!) in terms of learning to interact with another person, especially in a different language:
+Below are some general conversational questions & responses with the `GPT2_trivNatQAdailydia_774M_175Ksteps` model.
+It is an example of what is capable (and much more):

     python ai_single_response.py --time --model "GPT2_trivNatQAdailydia_774M_175Ksteps" --prompt "where is the grocery store?"